JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 .. tip::

-   * On GENCI (IDRIS, CINES and TGCC/CCRT), ECMWF, Meteo-France and some other supercomputers, the configure script is tuned to automatically identify the machine you are using.
+   * On GENCI (IDRIS, CINES and TGCC/CCRT), ECMWF, Meteo-France and some other supercomputers, the configure script will automatically identify the machine you are using.
 For them, the compiler, MPI and NetCDF libraries and optimisation settings are automatically chosen.
 If necessary, these settings can be modified (see :ref:`Compilation on other systems <compilation_unknown_computer>`).

    * To check if the supercomputer you are using is recognized by the :file:`configure` script, look at the :command:`case` condition in the :file:`configure` script to find your configuration: